Skip to main content

 Auriko adds capabilities on top of the OpenAI-compatible interface:

-• Routing options — optimize for cost, latency, or throughput across providers.
-See Routing options.
+• Routing options: Optimize for cost, latency, or throughput across providers.

-• Budget management — set spending limits per workspace, API key, or BYOK provider.
-See Error codes for budget enforcement behavior.
+• Budget management: Set spending limits per workspace, API key, or BYOK provider.
+See Error codes for the budget_exhausted code.

-• Response headers — every response carries request_id, rate limit headers, and credit usage.
-See Python SDK.
+• Response headers: Every response includes request_id, rate limit headers, and credit usage.
+See Python SDK or TypeScript SDK.

 Use OpenAI SDK directly